 For real property, "like-kind" is interpreted very broadly.
-Any real estate can be exchanged for any other real estate and qualify for I.R.C. sec.
+Any real estate can be exchanged for any other real estate and qualify for I.R.C.
+Sec.
 1031 so long as the relinquished property was, and the acquired property is, used in a trade or business or held for investment.
 Consequently, a farm can be exchanged for city real estate and improved real estate can be exchanged for unimproved real estate.

-Example: Alva Babcock plans to sell her bare farmland and wants to invest the proceeds in an apartment building.
-The farmland and apartment building are like-kind property.
-Therefore, if she exchanges the farmland for and apartment building, she does not have to recognize the gain on her farmland.
+Example: Alva Babcock plans to sell her farm real estate and wants to invest the proceeds in an apartment building.
+The farm real estate and apartment building are like-kind property.
+Therefore, if she exchanges the farm for an apartment building, she does not have to recognize the gain on her farm real estate.